-“Renaissance’s tools and dashboards allow our Agency Growth Partners to analyze the characteristics of mono-line and multi-line policy customers,” says David Dawson, Renaissance Alliance’s Senior Vice President of Agency Growth.
+“Renaissance’s technology tools and dashboards allow our Agency Growth Partners to analyze the characteristics of mono-line and multi-line policy customers,” says David Dawson, Renaissance Alliance’s Senior Vice President of Agency Growth.
 “Quite often it’s the mono-line policy customers who are leaving; account rounded, multi-line policy customers make better clients, bring more lifetime value to your agency and generate more revenue and premium over time.”

 Proper Tools for a Sharper Approach

 All told, cross-selling is a means for contributing to the overall health of your agency.
 However, cross-selling isn’t just a practice; it’s a mindset – an agency-wide strategy that principals must embrace and make a priority with their customer service reps in order for it to be truly successful.

 There are two key steps that must be taken: changing your CSRs’ behavior, achieved by clearly communicating to your sales staff that cross-selling is going to become a daily conscious effort among the team, and building the process.

 Building the process is a lot easier for Renaissance Alliance member agencies, who are able to leverage their agency’s data to gain a distinct competitive edge.

 Renaissance member principals enjoy the advantage of Arno, a convenient mobile app that offers a quick and easy way to surface cross-sell opportunities right at your fingertips.

 With Arno, member agency principals can literally scroll through their entire book of business on their mobile device and view their upcoming renewals, giving them a complete menu of which policies your clients are carrying and which ones present an opportunity for cross-selling.